seenode/example-nestjs/README.md

 ### Key Features on Seenode

 *   **Production-Ready**: By using the production start command, you are running an optimized build of your application.
-*   **Port Binding**: This example is configured to listen on port 80.
-Ensure your application code binds to this port.
+*   **Port Binding**: This example is configured to listen on port 3000 (NestJS default).
+Set the Port field in the Seenode dashboard to `3000` to match.
 *   **Seamless Scaling**: Scale your service horizontally or vertically with a few clicks from the Seenode dashboard as your traffic grows.